Muneiahtellakula/android_development/README.md

 36 Hours (3 hours each day X 12 days)

-### Syllabus :
+## FDP Syllabus :

        1. Introduction to Mobile App Development
        2. History of Mobile evolution
        3. Version History of Android
        4. Android Architecture
        5. Installing the Development Environment
             a.
 Installation of Android Studio
             b.
 Installation of Android emulator
             c.
 Connecting the physical device with the IDE
        6. Creating the first application
        7. Hello World
        8. Creating a User Interactable App
        9. Hello Toast
       10. Text and Scroll View
       11. Intents
             a.
 Explicit Intents
             b.
 Implicit Intents
       12. Activity LifeCycle
       13. User Interface Components
       14. Buttons and Clickable Images